 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 For people with cancer, AFOs can help with foot drop due to chemotherapy-induced peripheral neuropathy.
 Foot drop is the inability to lift the foot due to muscle weakness or paralysis.
-The AFO helps patients lift their foot while walking to decrease the risk of tripping and falling.
+The AFO helps patients lift the foot while walking to decrease the risk of tripping and falling.

-There are many different types of AFOs.
+There are different types of AFOs.
 Your doctor or physical therapist will recommend the type that is right for you.

+A thoracolumbosacral orthosis (TLSO) is a back brace that supports the spine and keeps it from moving.
 A TLSO fits from the middle of the chest down to the tailbone.
 It is usually made of hard plastic with a foam liner for comfort.
 A TLSO can be used to keep the spine stable after surgery, to correct spinal problems, to help the spine heal, or to protect the spine from injury.

 A few common types of shoe inserts include:

 A gradual “break-in” or “wear-in” period can help you adjust to your orthotics.
-Always follow the specific instructions given by your healthcare provider.
+Always follow the specific instructions given by your health care provider.